© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sandwich town walls: section extending 40yds (36m) on N side of Strand Street is a scheduled monument protected by Historic England under reference 1005173.
 View the official record →

-Sandwich town walls, a section extending 40 yards on the north side of Strand Street, is a scheduled ancient monument representing the medieval fortifications of this important Cinque Port.
+Sandwich town walls is a section of medieval defensive fortification extending approximately 40 yards along the north side of Strand Street in Sandwich, Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005173.

 Sandwich town walls: section extending 40yds (36m) on N side of Strand Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005173.